Adityaraj1711/django-backend-architecture/README.md

 ---
 ## Learn to build a portfolio website backend
 Features that are taken into consideration while building.
-- **This Backend is written using Django Framework** - Django provides simplicity, flexibility, reliability, and scalability.
+- **Backend written using Django Framework** - Django provides simplicity, flexibility, reliability, and scalability.
 Django has its own naming system for all functions and components
  - **Easy to Customize** - Pluggable and easy to customize emitters, parsers, validators, and authenticators.
  - **Response Handling** - HTTP response handling, content type negotiation using HTTP Accept headers.
  - **Views for request/response** - Clean, simple, views for Resources, using Django's class-based views.